-Everything we know about Armored Core 6 Fires of Rubicon
+Everything we know about Armored Core 6 Fires of Rubicon: Trailer, story and more

-(Pocket-lint) - Over the last decade or so, Japanese developer FromSoftware has completely restructured what we expect from combat-focussed RPGs thanks to its Dark Souls games.
+Over the last decade or so, Japanese developer FromSoftware has completely restructured what we expect from combat-focussed RPGs thanks to its Dark Souls games.

 Its longer-running series, though, is actually Armored Core, a mech combat game that it's been making for years, albeit with no title appearing since the PS3 and Xbox 360.
 Now, it's back - find out everything you should know about Armored Core VI, below.